Learning a language is much like exercising

 Don’t feel guilty or upset if previous attempts at learning didn’t work out.
 Try to switch things around and change your routine.
 If taking classes in the morning didn’t work, switch your classes to the evening.

-You could even join an online learning group, such as the Lingoda Marathon Facebook Training Group, to stay inspired and talk to fellow language learners about what works for them.
+You could even join an online learning group, such as the Lingoda Sprint Facebook Training Group, to stay inspired and talk to fellow language learners about what works for them.
 Remember, if it doesn’t challenge you, it won’t change you!

 7 – Immerse yourself